 A wet test is an actual trial of the hot tub in the showroom where you take your bathing costumes along and ‘try before you buy’.
 All professional retailers will have private wet test facilities and changing rooms.

-The objective is to pick at least three or four of your favourite models to shortlist for a wet test – the most vital stage in the buying process.
+The objective is to pick at least three or four of your favourite models to shortlist for a wet test – the most vital stage when looking to buy a hot tub.
 If you can, try to arrange those all-important wet tests one after the other on the same day so that the experience of the previous spas is still fresh in your mind when trying those afterwards.
 Insist, if possible, on trying the actual models that you are most interested in rather than other models in the range… they all feel different!
 Allow at least two hours in each showroom to give you adequate time to try as many spas as possible.
 Then prepare yourself for the most fun-filled shopping experience of your life!